Growing Edge Gardens @ GMS project -- Spring 2022 update

 Gardens @ GMS project has begun.

+First year.
 On Friday afternoon, November 6, 2020, Jayme Winell, English Language Learner (ELL)Teacher and new Garden Club coordinator at GMS, gathered a dozen or so students, a couple teachers, parent with special 5-year-old participant, a couple GG volunteers and, special volunteer, principal Lynn Dole, to kick off a project aimed to create a more pollinator-friendly environment on the school grounds.

 Everyone worked together to take the first step in the plan.
 Two previously developed raised beds on the north side of the GMS building were raked clear of leaves, measured out and planted with garlic and herbs.
 Several of the students also cleared the area on the front side of the building to plant tulips around the brick Greenfield Middle School sign.
 The students were very enthusiastic and hard workers.
 Each were provided plants to take home to nurture and grow on their own.